Are they interested in a relationship?

 Categories:

-They asked: My crush is really focused on her studies and I’m not sure if she’s interested in a relationship with me, but she seems keen to talk to me when I start a conversation with her.
-I’m not sure what to do, any advice?
+Just like this person who said, ‘My crush is really focused on her studies, and I’m not sure if she’s interested in a relationship with me, but she seems keen to talk to me when I start a conversation with her.
+I’m not sure what to do, any advice?’

 • Rayne They want a relationship but they also want an education.
 If you ask me they're just getting their priorities straight and in order.

 • Jack Just keep talking to her.
-If something is going to happen it will …maybe give her a hint that you like her?
+If something is going to happen it will, maybe give her a hint that you like her?

 • April Ask her what she wants, don't just make the decision that you're not going to ask her out because you know she's focused on her studies - you need to cater to what she wants as well!
 But whatever she decides, respect it and she will like you a whole lot more for respecting her decision, whatever that may be :)